jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

 }
 ```

-If you use Spring Data for VMware GemFire's
+If you use [spring-data-gemfire-name]'s
 `@EnableGemfireCaching` annotation, you can simplify the preceding
 configuration:

 Example 10.
-Configuring caching using Spring Data for
+Configuring caching using [spring-data-gemfire-name]
-VMware GemFire

 ``` highlight